 The case of the Madrid City Council stands out, which continues to pay this tax in all cases.
-In this municipality, the bulk of taxpayers necessarily choose to pay and then appeal the tax in cases of non-existence of profit.
+In this municipality, the bulk of taxpayers necessarily choose to pay and then appeal the tax in cases of the non-existence of profit.

-In the case of inheritance or donation, can it be claimed that there has been loss of transmission?
+In the case of inheritance or donation, can it be claimed that there has been a loss of transmission?

-In the cases of acquiring a property by inheritance or donation, the regulation obliges whoever receives the property to pay capital gains tax.
+In the cases of acquiring property by inheritance or donation, the regulation obliges whoever receives the property to pay capital gains tax.
 However, the Supreme Court has been considering that in these cases the transmission can also occur with loss.

 This situation would occur when the land had a value at the time it was acquired by the deceased or the donor, and another value at the time of being transmitted by inheritance or donation.
 It is, therefore, feasible to claim municipal capital gains by inheritance.

 In this regard, the legal consideration collides with the fiscal one.
-And it is that, the General Directorate of Taxes, considers that in these cases there is no loss, because the taxpayer receives an asset that he did not have before.
+And it is that the General Directorate of Taxes considers that in these cases there is no loss because the taxpayer receives an asset that he did not have before.